bdlucas1/math-plotting-demo/README.md

   for standalone apps.
 Still investigating.

 * dash - a set of widgets that are part of the Plotly package.
-Good support for standaline, can be integrated into Jupyter notebooks but the integration is not ideal and not sure if can be done in JupyterLite.
+Good support for standalone, can be integrated into Jupyter notebooks but the integration is not ideal and not sure if can be done in JupyterLite.
 Still investigating.